Enron scandal: Enron

 Fastow and his wife, Lea, both pleaded guilty to charges against them.
 Fastow was initially charged with 98 counts of fraud, money laundering, insider trading, and conspiracy, among other crimes.
 Fastow pleaded guilty to two charges of conspiracy and was sentenced to ten years with no parole in a plea bargain to testify against Lay, Skilling, and Causey.
 Lea was indicted on six felony counts, but prosecutors later dismissed them in favor of a single misdemeanor tax charge.
 Lea was sentenced to one year for helping her husband hide income from the government.

 Lay and Skilling went on trial for their part in the Enron scandal in January 2006.
-The 53-count, 65-page indictment covers a broad range of financial crimes, including bank fraud, making false statements to banks and auditors, securities fraud, wire fraud, money laundering, conspiracy, and insider trading.
+The 53-count, 65-page indictment covered a broad range of financial crimes, including bank fraud, making false statements to banks and auditors, securities fraud, wire fraud, money laundering, conspiracy, and insider trading.
 United States District Judge Sim Lake had previously denied motions by the defendants to have separate trials and to relocate the case out of Houston, where the defendants argued the negative publicity concerning Enron's demise would make it impossible to get a fair trial.
 On May 25, 2006, the jury in the Lay and Skilling trial returned its verdicts.
 Skilling was convicted of 19 of 28 counts of securities fraud and wire fraud and acquitted on the remaining nine, including charges of insider trading.
 He was sentenced to 24 years and 4 months in prison.
 In 2013 the United States Department of Justice reached a deal with Skilling, which resulted in ten years being cut from his sentence.